 To begin the DIY project, he first built out the sides of the kitchen bar with plywood and added granite and tile pieces to frame the metal.
 The area was originally sheet rocked, which he ripped out so he could attach the pieces with the fasteners from Bridger Steel instead of searching for studs.
 “It was a lot more work, but it was worthwhile to build out and start fresh,” explains Jim.

 To replace the sheet rock, he chose 1-1/4 x 1/4 Galvanized Corrugated Metal 28ga with a contrasting black 1/2” J-Metal trim.
 “I like the art deco aspect and the light gauge,” he says.
 Since this was his first project with corrugated metal, he decided to use the lightest gauge available to make it easier to cut and bend around the corners.

-Jim poses by the finished project: a beautiful conversation piece and an addition to his house.
+Jim poses by the finished corrugated metal bar, which is now a beautiful conversation piece and addition to his house.

 Jim encourages others who want to try adding metal accents to their own homes to work with Bridger Steel.
 “Anybody who’s looking forward to doing this project should come to Bridger Steel and get advice from the guys in the show room.”

 The team at Bridger Steel is always happy to show anyone who is new to metal working how to add a touch of steel to a home.
 Whether its a corrugated kitchen bar or full accent wall, our team of experts can help you find the perfect panel profile and color/finish for your home.